LIVING ON THE GOLD COAST

 Student visa holders found to be working in excess of their limited work rights may be subject to visa cancellation.

 There is a range of external agencies where you can ask for assistance with employment-related issues.
 Here is a listing of agencies where you can get help:

-The Queensland WorkCover Authority is the manager of Queensland’s workplace safety system, and provides information on work cover and workplace occupational health & safety issues.
-For more information, please visit the website: www.workcoverqld.com.au or phone: 1300 362 128
+The Queensland WorkCover Authority is the manager of Queensland’s workplace safety system and provides information on work cover and workplace occupational health & safety issues.
+For more information, please visit the website: https://www.worksafe.qld.gov.au/ or phone: 1300 362 128

 Hope College is located within the area covered by the Gold Coast City Council.
 The GCCC is responsible for local and municipal services such as the provision of water refuse collection and libraries.
 The Council-published “Community Services Guide and Events Calendar” contains a listing of services provided by the Gold Coast City Council, together with the phone numbers of the relevant departments.
-The phone number of the Administration Centre at Nerang is 1300 69 4222. www.goldcoast.qld.gov.au
+The website: www.goldcoast.qld.gov.au / Phone: 1300 465 326

 The Queensland State Government and the Australian Commonwealth Government maintain offices on the Gold Coast for many of their departments.
 The White Pages index near the front of the Gold Coast telephone book has a comprehensive listing where you can find contact information about the various government services available.
 Also, the Queensland Government has a free call number to call during business hours (9.00 am to 5.00 pm Monday to Friday) for inquiries about its services.
-The number is 1300 130 854.
-Staff will assist you with your inquiry and provide you with a number for the correct State Government Department or Organisation.
+The website: https://www.qld.gov.au/ The phone number is 13 74 68.
+Staff will assist you with your inquiry and provide you with a number of the correct State Government Department or Organisation.

 The Queensland Police Service has stations located nearby at the following locations: